What to Do Following a Car Crash

 - In addition to pictures, save any other evidence.
 Was your vehicle totaled, or was any type of malfunction responsible for the crash?
 If so, you should have your vehicle stored until you can speak with the experienced NH injury lawyers at Manning & Zimmerman Law.
 This will allow the damages and any problems with the vehicle to be documented.

 - Finally, notify your insurance carrier about the crash.
 You may be assigned up to three insurance adjustors.
 One adjustor will likely deal with the damage to your car, one for medical payments coverage, and one for your potential bodily injury claim.

 - The insurance company will likely ask you to sign medical records authorizations and give a “recorded statement” about the crash.
 We recommend that before you sign any releases or give a statement, be sure to speak with a New Hampshire injury attorney at Manning & Zimmerman Law.

 Contact Experienced NH Injury Lawyers for a Free Consultation

-Have you or a loved one been injured by another person’s careless acts?
+Have you or a loved one been injured due to another person’s careless acts?
 If so, it is essential that you have competent legal representation from the onset of your case through litigation.
 Big insurance companies have lawyers looking out for their interests and you should too!

-For a free consultation, contact the Manchester injury attorneys at the Law Office of Manning & Zimmerman PLLC.
-We may be reached at (603) 239-2315, by email at info@MZLawNH.com, or by using the “contact us” or chat feature on our website.
+For a free consultation, contact the NH injury lawyers at the Law Office of Manning & Zimmerman PLLC.
+We may be reached at (603) 605-0547 or by email at info@MZLawNH.com.
+We may also be contacted by using the “contact us” or chat feature on our website.

 Experienced.
 Knowledgeable.
 Personally Committed to Justice.